Cluster automorphism group of braid varieties: Main theorem and proof

-\end{lem} \begin{proof} We consider possible cases for $\partial_{u,\bm\beta}(C_{j})$.
-Two cases when do not happen due to the fact that we choose a positive distinguished subexpression for $u$ inside $\bm\beta$, see \cite{GLSBS22}.
-Note that in these cases one would get $a_i=2$ or $a_i=-1$ which contradicts the fact that $a_i\in \{0,1\}$.
-The rest of the proof follows from the following table. \end{proof}
+\end{lem} \begin{proof} We consider possible cases for $\partial_{u,\bm\beta}(C_{j})$ shown in the Table \ref{tab:table for r_i}.
+Two cases when and do not happen due to the fact that we choose a positive distinguished subexpression for $u$ inside $\bm\beta$, see \cite{GLSBS22}.
+Note that in these cases one would get $a_i=2$ or $a_i=-1$ which contradicts the fact that $a_i\in \{0,1\}$. \end{proof}